Avcajaraville/git-introduction/misc.md

 # Misc.:

+### Force to previous commit

-- git reset --hard origin/master: forcing your local repo. to a remote one
+git reset HEAD --hard or alternatively, use commit hash instead

+### Force your local repo. to be exactly the same as a remote one

+git reset --hard origin/master

+### Rebasing keeping no fast forward

-- git rebase -p -i commit_hash: rebasing keeping no fast forward
+git rebase -p -i commit_hash: useful when deleting a set of —no-ff commits but without adding a revert commit

-- git revert -m 1 commit_hash: revert a --no-ff commits with a revert commit
+### Revert a --no-ff commits with a revert commit

-# git_graph:
+git revert -m 1 commit_hash:

-Suggested alias for .bash_profile: alias git_graph='git log --graph --decorate --pretty=oneline --abbrev-commit'
+### Suggested alias for .bash_profile

+alias git_graph='git log --graph --decorate --pretty=oneline --abbrev-commit'